 It has been developed since the preparation of the Minerals Plan began in 2009.
 Comments from the stakeholder workshop were instrumental in developing the first draft of the Portrait.
 This was published in the Issues and Options Paper for consultation in 2010.

-There were sixteen comments made in respect of this element of the Plan, all suggesting amendments or additions to the Portrait.
+There were sixteen comments made in respect of this element of the Plan at the Issues and Options stage, all suggesting amendments or additions to the Portrait.
+These were as follows: